Japan–United States relations: 1980s: Reagan and Nakasone

 The relative economic power of Japan and the United States was undergoing sweeping change, especially in the 1980s.
 This change went well beyond the implications of the United States trade deficit with Japan, which had remained between US$40 billion and US$48 billion annually since the mid-1980s.
 The persisting United States trade and budget deficits of the early 1980s led to a series of decisions in the middle of the decade that brought a major realignment of the value of Japanese and United States currencies.

 The stronger Japanese currency gave Japan the ability to purchase more United States goods and to make important investments in the United States.
 By the late 1980s, Japan was the main international creditor.

 Japan's growing investment in the United States—it was the second largest investor after Britain—led to complaints from some American constituencies.
 Moreover, Japanese industry seemed well positioned to use its economic power to invest in the high-technology products in which United States manufacturers were still leaders.
 The United States's ability to compete under these circumstances was seen by many Japanese and Americans as hampered by heavy personal, government, and business debt and a low savings rate.

 In the late 1980s, the breakup of the Soviet bloc in Eastern Europe and the growing preoccupation of Soviet leaders with massive internal political and economic difficulties forced the Japanese and United States governments to reassess their longstanding alliance against the Soviet threat.
 Officials of both nations had tended to characterize the security alliance as the linchpin of the relationship, which should have priority over economic and other disputes.

-Some Japanese and United States officials and commentators continued to emphasize the common dangers to Japan-United States interests posed by the continued strong Soviet military presence in Asia.
+Some Japanese and United States officials and commentators continued to emphasize the common dangers to Japan–United States interests posed by the continued strong Soviet military presence in Asia.
 They stressed that until Moscow followed its moderation in Europe with major demobilization and reductions in its forces positioned against the United States and Japan in the Pacific, Washington and Tokyo needed to remain militarily prepared and vigilant.

-Increasingly, however, other perceived benefits of close Japan-United States security ties were emphasized.
-The alliance was seen as deterring other potentially disruptive forces in East Asia, notably the Democratic People's Republic of Korea (North Korea).
+Increasingly, however, other perceived benefits of close Japan–United States security ties were emphasized.
+The alliance was seen as deterring other potentially disruptive forces in East Asia, notably North Korea.
 Some United States officials noted that the alliance helped keep Japan's potential military power in check and under the supervision of the United States.